Alienxbe/Get_next_line/README.md

 # Get Next Line project

+The GNL function is a project of the 42 network.

+This function returns a line ending with a newline, read from a file descriptor (This can be a file or the standard input).

+## Versions changes

 **Version 1.0.0**

-This is the first version of my get_next_line function, a project of the school 42.

----

-## Versions changes

-Version 1.0.0

----
++ Working function

 ## Licenses & copyright